ddos

 DDoS attacks and protection against them

+This is another type of defense against a DDoS attack.
 Blocking visitors based on geolocation is usually effective in reducing risk.
 Most of the attacks on websites come from countries such as China, Russia and Turkey.
 WAF allows you to block them from interacting with your site.

 Most botnets are created on thousands of compromised servers and devices (IoT), so blocking a country can still prevent thousands of bots from spamming the connection logs.